SARS: Signs and symptoms

 SARS produces flu-like symptoms which may include fever, muscle pain, lethargy, cough, sore throat, and other nonspecific symptoms.
 SARS often leads to shortness of breath and pneumonia, which may be direct viral pneumonia or secondary bacterial pneumonia.

 The average incubation period for SARS is four to six days, although it is rarely as short as one day or as long as 14 days.

 Transmission

 The primary route of transmission for SARS-CoV is contact of the mucous membranes with respiratory droplets or fomites.
 As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and even singing.
 While diarrhea is common in people with SARS, the fecal–oral route is another mode of transmission.
 The basic reproduction number of SARS-CoV, R_{0}, ranges from 2 to 4 depending on different analyses.
-Control measures introduced in April 2003 reduced the R to 0.4.